Kershaw bounces back, Dodgers beat winless A’s 5-1

 Jed Lowrie had two hits and scored Oakland’s only run.

-A’s starter Chris Bassitt (0-2) gave up nine hits and four runs in six innings.
+Bassitt (0-2) gave up nine hits and four runs in six innings.

+“I haven’t had a lot of teams, when I’m missing spots, hit me like that,” Bassitt said.

 MORELAND STARTS, SHINES AT 1B